McChoc/GDCef/addons/gdcef/README.md

 We've included documentation to help you understand the core aspects of this project:
 - The Godot GDScript API is documented [here](doc/API.md).
 This document describes all the functions that can be called from your GDScripts.
 - The design details are explained in this [document](doc/detailsdesign.md).
-It explains the repository organization, how gdcef is compiled, why a secondary process is needed, and more.
+It explains the repository organization, how gdCEF is compiled, why a secondary process is needed, and more.
 - The software architecture is detailed in this [document](doc/architecture.md).
 This document explains how CEF works internally. **Note: this document is a draft**.

 ## FAQ